shoarora/transformers-trainers/experiments/disc_lm_small/README.md

 | ALECTRA-Small-OWT (ours) |  4M      | 43.9 | 87.9| 82.1 | 82.0 | 87.6 | 77.9 | 85.8 | 67.5|

 - Table initialized from [original ELECTRA paper](https://openreview.net/pdf?id=r1xMH1BtvB)

+## Conclusion
+ELECTRA is currently being integrated into `huggingface/transformers`.
+Once the official implementation is in the library, I hope to revisit these experiments, and extend the usability of this code.